ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-smc.md

 End of file or no input: 'Operation interrupted or timed out'
 ```

 When you try to add a lone symphony cluster with SMC, because of a time out issue you get the warning message.
-The message is a warning and does not impact adding lone symphony cluster with SMC.
+The message is a warning and does not impact adding a lone symphony cluster with SMC.
 {: tsCauses}

-This error won’t impact on adding a lone symphony cluster with SMC.
+This error will not impact on adding a lone symphony cluster with SMC.
 Keep on addding other lone symphony clusters.
 {: tsResolve}

 ## What happen after provisioning SMC cluster, immediately if you try to logon as egosh user in secondary nodes of SMC?